GregNicholas/groceries-MERN/README.md

 ## Requirements:

-After building frontend projects of various sizes, using Redux, and using firebase to handle the backend, and even working on a project that had PostgreSQL, I decided it was time to create my own backend and build a MERN project.
+This project was build for several reasons.
 Something I do often is grocery shopping, and I am never quite satisfied with the user interface of the stores' apps, so I decided to make this into a pleasant experience.

 - A user must log in to be able to access and edit their own saved grocery bag.
 - Items may be checked off, added/removed from the cart, and sortable based on time added or alphabetically.